 Preston was just 57 when she passed away, Green 73 and Cain 74.
 The others, however, were in their mid-80’s or above.
 De Haviland was 104.
 Perhaps there is comfort in knowing that they lived long, full lives?

 I took my first vacation in 14 months, and lofty plans of going someplace fun in the Eastern United States, perhaps Cedar Point in Ohio or the dunes of coastal North Carolina, were tabled in favor of a simple road trip to visit my sister and her family in Memphis.
 Thanks, pandemic!
-Fun was had, and we enjoyed a few pool mornings, a trip to the zoo, and, as I took my time driving back home, solo visits to two little-visited state parks.
+Fun was had, and we enjoyed a few pool mornings, a trip to the zoo, and, as I took my time driving back home, solo visits to two little-toured state parks.

 Pinson Mounds State Archaeological Park, south of Jackson, is home to what is believed to be the largest concentration of prehistoric, Native American burial mounds in the country, including massive Sauls Mound, pictured below.
 The site sits on the edge of a cypress swamp near the Forked Deer River, and has several miles of mostly paved walking and cycling trails.
 T.O.
 Fuller State Park is a small pocket of wilderness in the southwestern-most corner of Tennessee, with its own set of Indian ruins managed separately by the University of Memphis as the Chucalissa Archaelogical Museum (closed during my visit).
-A four-mile loop trail traverses the state park, and I only made it 1.5 miles before turning back due to the oppressive humidity.
+A four-mile loop trail traverses the state park, and I made it less than 1.5 miles before turning back due to the oppressive humidity.

 The highlight of that visit wasn’t the state parks, however; it was spending time with my nephew, the walking terror known as Junior.
 That kid, still two months shy of his second birthday at the time of my visit, has more energy than I do after three cups of coffee, and keeping him out of trouble is a 24/7 occupation.
 My heart goes out to the family dogs, who have the patience of Job yet live in constant fear of being climbed on or of having their tails pulled (not to mention other extremities).
 Junior is a great traveler, however, and I hope you’ll smile at this picture of him studying Memphis Zoo dinos:

 Ben Cross, who died on August 18th, was something of a minor celebrity, yet he was seldom out of work.
-Among other parts, he had one of two lead roles in the 1981 “Chariots of Fire,” and played Sarek in the 2009 “Star Trek” reboot.
+Among other parts, he had one of two lead roles in the 1981 Oscar winner “Chariots of Fire,” and he played Sarek in the 2009 “Star Trek” reboot.
 My favorite role of his was that of Barnabas Collins in the short-lived 1991 Gothic horror TV remake, “Dark Shadows.”
 Cross was 72.

 Ten days later, Chadwick Boseman died of colon cancer.
 His loss shocked Hollywood as he was just 43 years old, and was primed to surely one day win an Oscar.
 (Early odds have him as the Best Actor frontrunner for this year’s “Ma Rainey’s Black Bottom.”
 Having just watched it on Netflix, I can confirm his brilliance as the bitter trumpet player Levee; I only wish the rest of the film was as good.)
 I posted a tribute to Boseman not long after hearing the news of his passing; the “Black Panther” and “42” star leaves big shoes to fill.